Man Utd's Champions League hopes 'gone' - Rangnick

 Saturday's 3-1 defeat at Arsenal moved the fourth-placed Gunners six points clear of United, who are sixth.

-Arsenal have five games to play while United have four and are set to miss out on a third straight year in Europe's premier club competition.
+Arsenal have five games to play while United - seeking a third straight year in Europe's premier club competition - have four and look like missing out.

 "For me, even before the game it was not very likely, but after today's result it is gone, yes," said Rangnick.